-But what is Helicopter Sunday, and why the name?
-If you don’t follow Scottish football, you’re maybe unaware of the dramatic events that unfolded that day in 2005…
+What is Helicopter Sunday, and why the name?
+If you don’t follow Scottish football, you’re maybe unaware of the dramatic events that unfolded on that Sunday in 2005

 It was the 22nd May.
 Rangers were pitted against Hibernian at Easter Road in Edinburgh, they were second in the Scottish Premier League, two points behind their bitter rivals Celtic.